 Given their crucial role, frontline employee engagement is pivotal for a successful business.
 So how is it possible to really engage these employees that represent your company?

 The first domino of an ongoing employee engagement strategy: managers

-Many factors such as not being aligned with the company’s goals and vision, lack of recognition/support by managers, and poor company communication can cause low employee engagement.
-That’s why employees don’t become engaged overnight when you just give them recognition from time to time or offer them a few carrots in the form of a ping pong table at the office or just giving tablets to those who work on the field.
+Many factors, such as not being aligned with the company’s goals and vision, lack of recognition/support by managers, and poor company communication, can cause low employee engagement.
+That’s why employees don’t become engaged overnight when you just give them recognition from time to time or offer them a few carrots in the form of a ping pong table at the office, or just give tablets to those who work on the field.
 This should be an ongoing process which needs to be acknowledged as a company strategy, ingrained in your company culture.

 Achieving sustainable employee engagement starts with managers.
 A fully engaged manager encourages innovation, motivates others, and produces a 50% higher engagement rate among the team members, and also makes agile business decisions when navigating through different conditions.

 But is frontline manager engagement addressed and recognized well in organisations?

 If we go back to our topic of engaging frontline teams, it’s clear that companies need to equip their frontline managers with the skills they need to manage effectively.
 However, turning these managers into mentors and innovators is not easy in real life, unless the right approach with the right mindset is applied.

 The frontline managers are the day-to-day leaders, usually busily tasked with operational, financial, and commercial management, as well as being the bridge between the upper management and their teams.

 McKinsey suggests that they spend between 30 to 60% of their time on administrative work and meetings, and between 10 to 50% on non-managerial tasks – resulting in many companies forgetting why they were actually hired for – to manage!
 The same study shows that frontline managers spend only 10 to 40% managing employees by, for instance, coaching them directly.